Fivenan/minigames/README.md

 # minigames

-making minigames wirh the spring framework
+making minigames with the spring framework

 tetris

 sliding puzzle

+UI made with Swing and JavaFX